Dear HHS Crew Parents,

 Coaches are NOT available on regatta days to discuss parent concerns or issues.
 The coaches are all over the place during the regatta.
 If you see a coach on the shoreline watching a race- that is probably a good time for a quick introduction.
-Please introduce yourself and let them know who your rower is.
+Please introduce yourself and let them know who your student-athlete is.
 Coaches are especially focused on regatta days, planning down to the minute on who needs to be where at exact times.
 This will include helping to make sure athletes are where they need to be when they need to be there: for example, helping launch and recover other crews, helping rig and de-rig boats, and meeting for races.
 The coaches are happy to meet parents, want to know who your student-athlete is, and are happy to cooperate with you on your athlete's success.
 Please understand if they need to cut conversations short, or be exceptionally brief, as there will be many demands on their time throughout the entire day.

 I bet the docks are a great place to get some close up photos!

 It can be, but it's best to stay clear of the docks, when they are loading and unloading.
-There are excited rowers carrying boats, with rigors sticking out.
+There are excited athletes carrying boats, with rigors sticking out.
 Stay alert, we don't want anyone to be hit in the face or head.

 What are some things I should bring to a regatta?